secbeard/krbtgt-reset/README.md

 # krbtgt-reset
-GPO configuration to reset the krbtgt password in a safe way and mitigate golden ticket impact
+GPO configuration to reset the krbtgt password in a safe way and mitigate golden ticket impact.
 This script ensures the KRBTGT password is updated securely and consistently across the domain, while also checking for replication issues and logging relevant events.

 Does not required a user account as the task will be executed with SYSTEM privilege on a domain controller.